mariotoffia/ssm/README.md

 fmt.Printf("No data for BatchSize %d and DbTimeout %d", ctx.Db.BatchSize, ctx.Db.DbTimeout)
 ```
 The above sample will first _Exclude_ everything beneath the Db node.
 But since we have explicit (Leaf) and Node implicit Includes *beneath* the exclusion, those properties will be included.
 In this case `ConnectString`, everything beneatch `Flow` is included.
 However, everything else beneath `Db` is excluded, including `BatchSize` and `DbTimeout`.

+It also used the `OnlyPms` to illustrate that you may select what types of tags the unmarshaller shall use.
+In this case it is only a very scarse bit of optimization.
+However, if you would have _asm_ tags in this struct it would access the Secrets Manager if not filtered out.

 # Enhanced Usage